Academic Quality & Student Governance

 Meet the Team

-Responsible to the Academic Registrar for the management and development of quality assurance and quality enhancement within the University, providing advice to senior management and working closely with academic and administrative colleagues, and supporting the embedding of best practice.
-Having a key role in respect of the work of the Standards and Quality Committee, including reviewing and updating the Academic Quality Handbook, working with senior academic colleagues.
-Working closely with Schools, to ensure that professional accreditation of all professional programmes offered by the University is maintained effectively.
-A key contact for the Student Guild, particularly with regard to student representation.
-Responsible for annual reporting on external examining and annual monitoring of programmes.
-Secretary/Clerk to Standards and Quality Committee (SQC).
+The Senior Assistant Registrar, Quality and Standards is responsible to the Academic Registrar for the management and development of quality assurance and enhancement within the University, providing advice to senior management, working closely with academic and administrative colleagues, and supporting the embedding of best practice.
+They have a key role in respect of the work of the Learning, Teaching and Quality Committee, including reviewing and updating the Academic Quality Handbook, and work with senior academic colleagues.
+They work closely with Schools, to ensure that professional accreditation of programmes offered by the University is maintained effectively.
+They are also a key contact for the Student Union, particularly with regard to student representation, and are responsible for the annual reporting on external examining and annual monitoring of programmes.
+The Senior Assistant Registrar, Quality and Standards is Clerk to the Learning, Teaching and Quality Committee, and Secretary to the Academic Board.

 Melanie Smith & Jayne Storer - Senior Quality Officers

 The Senior Quality Officer is responsible for ensuring that all validation, programme periodic review, collaborative approval and internal academic audit procedures relating to taught programmes are understood and implemented throughout the University.
-The Senior Quality Officers report to the Senior Assistant Registrar: Quality & Standards, who has overall responsibility for academic quality assurance and enhancement functions.
-The Senior Quality Officers work closely with the Senior Assistant Registrar: Quality & Standards to organise and support pre-validation, programme periodic review and validation events, collaborative partner and delivery approval events, and internal academic audit, and to provide information and guidance regarding these procedures.
-They work closely with the Chairs of committees and panels, and with academic colleagues.
-The Senior Quality Officers are supported in their work by, and provides guidance to, a Quality Officer.
+The Senior Quality Officer reports to the Senior Assistant Registrar, Quality and Standards, who has overall responsibility for academic quality assurance and enhancement functions.
+The Senior Quality Officer works closely with the Senior Assistant Registrar, Quality and Standards to organise and support pre-validation, programme periodic review and validation events, collaborative partner and delivery approval events, and internal academic audit, and to provide information and guidance regarding these procedures.
+They work closely with the Chairs of committees and panels, and academic colleagues.
+The Senior Quality Officer is a full member of the Academic School Boards and aids in the facilitation and servicing of the Academic School Board meetings.
+The Senior Quality Officer is Secretary to the Learning, Teaching and Quality Committee, and a member of the Academic Programmes Sub Committee.
+The Senior Quality Officer is supported in their work by, and provides guidance to, a Quality Coordinator.

 Telephone: 01978 293404